-You should involve your senior leaders in the process of building training and experiences.
-They’re the ones most able to articulate where the company should be in 5, 10 or 20 years, and help the next crop of leaders succeed within that framework.
+You should also consider involving your senior leaders in the process of building training and experiences, relying on them to articulate where the company should be in 5, 10, or 20 years, and outlining how leaders succeed within that framework.

-For your current crop of leaders, you can create personal development plans tailored to the specific qualities they need in their role and their current strengths and weaknesses.
-These plans should facilitate personal growth, not be seen or used as corrective measures.
+For your current crop of leaders, you might create personal development plans tailored to the specific qualities they need in their role and their current strengths and weaknesses.
+These plans should develop personal growth only, not be seen or used as corrective measures.

 Like any program, you need to measure its effectiveness and the ROI.
 But also remember that for leaders, autonomy and trust are two of the key drivers to job satisfaction.
 So how do you meld the two requirements of trusting leaders and monitoring their progress?